TwilioDevEd/voice-javascript-sdk-quickstart-node/README.md

 ### Create a TwiML Application, Purchase a Phone Number, Create an API Key

 1. [Create a TwiML Application in the Twilio Console](https://www.twilio.com/console/voice/twiml/apps).
 Once you create the TwiML Application, click on it in your list of TwiML Apps to find the TwiML App SID.
 You will need this SID for your `.env` file. **Note:** You will need to configure the Voice "REQUEST URL" in your TwiML App later.
+  - For detailed instructions with screenshots, see the [Create a TwiML App.md file]()
-2. [Purchase a Voice phone number](https://www.twilio.com/console/phone-numbers/incoming).
+3. [Purchase a Voice phone number](https://www.twilio.com/console/phone-numbers/incoming).
 You will need this phone number in [E.164 format](https://en.wikipedia.org/wiki/E.164) for your `.env` file.
+  - For detailed instructions with screenshots, see the [Buy a Phone Number.md file]()
-3. [Create an API Key in the Twilio Console](https://www.twilio.com/console/project/api-keys).
+5. [Create an API Key in the Twilio Console](https://www.twilio.com/console/project/api-keys).
 Keep the API Key SID and the API Secret in a safe place, since you will need them for your `.env` file.
 Your API KEY is needed to create an [Access Token](https://www.twilio.com/docs/iam/access-tokens).
+  - For detailed instructions with screenshots, see the [Create an API Key.md file]()

 ### Gather Config Values